jinhanloh2021/ubin-site/content/_posts/meet-the-team-behind-project-ubin-kakis-2023.md

 ---
 date: "21-04-23"
-title: "Meet the team behind Project Ubin Kakis 2023!"
+title: "Meet the Team behind Project Ubin Kakis 2023!"
 author: "Ubin Kakis Team"
 excerpt: "We're a group of SMU students deeply passionate about culture and community.
 We're very excited to see what we can learn and do on this one-year community service project for the different communities on Ubin!"
 videoURL: "https://www.youtube.com/embed/p8Fs9mVTU-E"